pietro-birdeye/birdeye_site/documentation/ADRdecisions.md

 - Impact: Developer ergonomics and release quality improve without adding CI gates in Phase‑1.

 ## 2025-10-06 — Naming Alignment: Loader Bus + Bob Env Var
 - Decision: Canonical loader event bus global is `window.ckeenBus`.
-A backward‑compatible alias `window.Clickeen` is exposed by the loader for existing snippets.
+A backward‑compatible alias `window.Birdeye` is exposed by the loader for existing snippets.
 Bob’s canonical env var for the embed base is `NEXT_PUBLIC_VENICE_URL`; the legacy `NEXT_PUBLIC_EMBED_BASE` remains a fallback.
 - Impact: Reduces naming drift.
 New integrations and docs must use `window.ckeenBus` and `NEXT_PUBLIC_VENICE_URL`.